Google Play's billing system is required for developers offering in-app purchases of digital goods and services distributed on Google Play.

 In 2020, we clarified the language in our Payments policy to be more explicit that all developers selling digital goods and services in their apps are required to use Google Play’s billing system.
 Apps using an alternative in-app billing system will need to remove it in order to comply with the Payments policy.

-Developers with users in South Korea now have the option to integrate an alternative in-app billing system.
+Developers with users in India and South Korea now have the option to integrate an alternative in-app billing system.
 Please visit our FAQ for more details.

-Developers of non-gaming apps now have the option to offer an alternative in-app billing system for their users in the European Economic Area (EEA).
+- Developers of non-gaming apps have the option to offer alternative billing without user choice to their users in the European Economic Area (EEA).
 Please visit our FAQ for more details.

 Yes, you can distribute your app however you like.
 As an open ecosystem, most Android devices come preinstalled with more than one store – and users can install others.
 Android gives developers the freedom and flexibility to distribute their apps on other Android app stores, directly from a website, or through device preloads, all without using Google Play's billing system.